Keith David: Film and television

 He portrayed "Father" in the romantic comedy action film Mr. & Mrs. Smith.
-At the same time, he has appeared in numerous independent films including the critically acclaimed Requiem for a Dream, playing the role of Little John.
+At the same time, he has appeared in numerous independent films including the critically acclaimed Requiem for a Dream, playing the role of Big Tim.
 He has also appeared extensively in television productions since the 1980s and as a regular character Lieutenant Williams on the short-lived television series The Job.
-He was a regular on another shoot made for ABC entitled The Big House in 2004.
+He was a regular on another shoot, The Big House, made for ABC in 2004.
 David portrayed Detective Jim Crenshaw in the 2010 horror film Chain Letter.

 In 2010, David was cast as Max Malini for the NBC television series The Cape.
 On April 18, 2011, Keith appeared in the 21st episode of season one of Hawaii Five-0 as criminal tycoon Jimmy Cannon.
 In 2012, he appeared in the horror film Smiley and the science-fiction drama Cloud Atlas.
 In 2013, David appeared in the controversial drama Boiling Pot which is based on true events of racism.
 In 2014, David portrayed Command Sergeant Major Donald Cody in the Fox comedy series Enlisted.
 Later in 2014, David was cast as Elroy Patashnik in the sixth season of the sitcom Community.

 In 2015, David was cast in the leading role alongside Lynn Whitfield in the Oprah Winfrey Network drama series Greenleaf.

 Voice acting

-David also works extensively as a voice actor, he was the voice of the Flame King in Adventure Time, Goliath from Gargoyles, the title character in the Spawn animated series, and Lemuel Kane in Archer.
+David also works extensively as a voice actor.
+He was the voice of the Flame King in Adventure Time, King Andrias from Amphibia, Goliath from Gargoyles, the title character in the Spawn animated series, and Lemuel Kane in Archer.
 In the English dub of Princess Mononoke, David played the narrator and Okkoto.
-He played the role of Mama in the English dub of 3x3 Eyes.
+He played the role of Mama in the English dub of 3×3 Eyes.
 He provided the voice for the character Decker in the role-playing video game Fallout and the voice for the character Vhailor in Planescape: Torment.
 He provided the voice of the Arbiter for the video game Halo 2, released in 2004; later, he reprised that role in the Xbox 360 follow-up Halo 3.
 He portrayed the character again in Halo: The Master Chief Collection and also in Halo 5: Guardians, released in 2014 and 2015 respectively.
 He played the role of Captain David Anderson in BioWare's Mass Effect series.

 David did voice work in the video game Saints Row and its sequel Saints Row II, playing gang leader of the 3rd Street Saints Julius Little, as well as voicing himself in Saints Row IV.

 He is also heard on the intro of several Ice Cube projects, including Westside Connection's 2003 release Terrorist Threats, Cube's 2008 solo album Raw Footage, Cube's 2010 solo album I Am the West, and he narrated the documentary Beef II, which also featured Ice Cube.

 He provides the voice for the UPS "What Can Brown Do for You" commercials.
 He did the voice of Despero in the two part episode "Hearts and Minds" of Justice League.
 He has done voice work for early Adult Swim commercials for Inuyasha.